dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ICRC-7 does not specify the representation of token metadata any further than that it is represented in a generic manner as a vector of `(text, Value)`-pairs.
 This is left to future standards, the collections, or the implementations in order to not constrain the utility and applicability of this standard.

 > [!NOTE]
-> FIX we are still missing best practices on how to encode data types that are missing in the `Value` type; `bool` seems to be the only one to address right now, e.g., as `nat` or `blob`
+> Encoding of types not contained in the `Value` type SHOULD be handled according to best practices as put forth in the context of the ICRC-3 standard.

 ```candid "Type definitions" +=
 // Generic value in accordance with ICRC-3